 As the healthcare industry continues to evolve, more and more medical professionals are choosing to take control over their practices by switching to locum tenens and moonlighting roles.
 However, you might have a few questions about working in moonlighting or locum tenens positions.
 One of the biggest questions many medical professionals have is, “How much money can I make as a locum or moonlighter?”
-The experts at OnCall Staffing are here with a look at locum tenens salaries.
+The experts at OnCall Solutions are here with a look at locum tenens salaries.

 Locum tenens is a Latin phrase meaning "one who holds the place.”
-In this role, qualified medical professionals temporarily hold the place of full-time employees when hospitals and practices experience staffing gaps.
+In this role, qualified medical professionals temporarily hold the place of full-time employees when hospitals and practices experience ing gaps.
 Moonlighting is frequently used to describe a similar need, but typically has more longevity and the provider partnership can last years!

 By filling this vital role in the healthcare industry, locums and moonlighters make more money each year than their full-time counterparts.
 Physicians, physician assistants, and nurse practitioners can even frequently work locum tenens and moonlighting roles full-time.

 Locum tenens salaries and moonlighting positions are rarely salary-based, as the role is frequently based hours or days worked (while salaries reflect an annual pay).
 Locums and moonlighting are often paid hourly or by contract over a certain period.
 However, we can use these numbers to calculate a rough estimate of the locum tenens or moonlighting position’s salary equivalent.
 Using current statistics by ZipRecruiter®, let’s take a look at average locum tenens salaries at the time of publication:

 As a locum or moonlighter, you will naturally want to make as high of a salary as possible.
 If you are interested in learning more about how much you can make working locum tenens positions, here are some factors to consider: